oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 type MultiMap a b = GeneralMap a [b]
 ```

-Each of the functions from above specialises like this:
+And each of the functions on the `GeneralMap`{.haskell} specialises like this:

 ```{.haskell}
 -- Set